uccser/cs-unplugged/docs/source/developer/dev.rst

 What does this app contain?
 ==============================================================================

+The dev application currently contains the following:

-- Topics - a list of available topics, with their child unit plans and lessons.
+- Topics - a list of available topics, and links to the corresponding template in the topics applications.
+The children listed under each topic are:

-  All of these link to the corresponding page in the Topics application.
+    - Unit Plans and Lessons. - All of these link to the corresponding page in the Topics application.
 The purpose of this list is to give an overview of which lessons have been added to each unit plan, and which unit plans have been added to each topic.
-  It is possible for someone to have created a markdown file for a lesson (or unit plan, or topic) but it now be shown in this list, this is because only markdown files listed in configuration (``yaml``) files are loaded into the database.
+      It is possible for someone to have created a markdown file for a lesson (or unit plan, or topic) but it not be shown in this list, this is because only Markdown files listed in configuration (``yaml``) files are loaded into the database.

-- Curriculum areas - a list of curriculum areas and their subdomains.

-- Curriculum integrations - a list of curriculum integration activities.
+    - Curriculum Integrations - a list of curriculum integration activities.
 This **does not** link to the template from the topic application.
-This is because it is possible for a curriculum integration to be loaded into the database without it being assigned to a topic
+This is because a curriculum integration only has to be linked to a topic (at the very least) in order for it to be loaded into the database, i.e. it is possible for a curriculum integration to be loaded into the database without it being assigned to alesson.

+    - Programming Exercises - a list of programming exercises.
+This **does not** link to the template from the topic application.
+This is because a programming exercise only has to be linked to a topic (at the very least) in order for it to be loaded into the database, i.e. it is possible for a programming exercise to be loaded into the database without it being assigned to a lesson.

+- Curriculum Areas - a list of curriculum areas and their subdomains.

+- Learning Outcomes - a list of learning outcomes.

+- Programming Exercise Languages - a list of programming languages that programming exercise solutions can be given in .

+- Programming Exercise Difficulties - a list of difficulty levels and their corresponding title.